BZoennchen/Pages/_posts/2023-04-02-musical-interrogation-I.md

 Many artists and researchers took on the challenge, and *machine learning techniques* increasingly play an essential role.
 The learning and generation are based on two major categories of representations: either **symbolic notation** or **performed pieces** of music.

-Classical music and most other kinds of music as we know them came into being through the music generation process depicted in figure 1.
+Classical music and most other kinds of music as we know them came into being through the music generation process depicted in Figure 1.
 Composers write a score that leads to the performing musicians (the execution of the score) who are exciting their instruments.
 This excitement causes the instrument to vibrate, and due to its physicality, it pushes air molecules around.
 Molecules bump into each other in some areas and tend to leave other areas---a displacement we call *wave*.